raymondtpoon/civ-ipriot-smiley/knowledge_and_evidence.md

 1. What is the key difference between the two classes?
    > The Happy class also inherits Blinkable in addition to Smiley when compared to Sad class.
-   > Pixels are different in mouth list.
+   > Pixels are different in mouth list in both classes.
    >
 2. What are the key similarities?
    > Both Happy and Sad classes inherit abstract methods from the parent class Smiley.